 In the Matter of a Complaint of Judicial Misconduct or Disability, DC-22-90019 (D.C.
 Cir.
 C.J.
 Mar.
 10, 2023): A complaint alleged that the subject judge displayed a "general and pervasive pattern of misconduct" due to the time taken to rule on pending matters.
 In support of the allegation, the complainant pointed to statistics in the two most recent CJRA reports that showed that the subject judge had a high number of pending motions.
 As the complaint did not allege delay due to an improper motive, the question raised by the complaint was whether the subject judge engaged in "habitual delay in a significant number of unrelated cases."
 The chief circuit judge conducted a limited inquiry and requested a response from the subject judge.
-The subject judge explained that the increase in number of pending motions was not due to "inattention or neglect" and that the high number of pending motions is a "matter of great concern" to the judge.
+The subject judge explained that the high number of pending motions is a "matter of great concern" to the judge.
 The subject judge further explained that the subject judge had been assigned to handle a series of cases that raised novel, complicated, and highly sensitive issues.
 To clear the backlog of outstanding motions, the subject judge had implemented staffing changes and adjustments to chambers procedures to efficiently resolve pending motions.
 Based on the action taken by the subject judge to address the significant number of outstanding motions, the chief circuit judge found that the subject judge had taken appropriate voluntary corrective action that acknowledges and remedies the problems raised by the complaint.
 Accordingly, the complaint was concluded based on voluntary corrective action.